Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: Introduction

 In this work, we present an optical computing architecture that leverages single photons generated through SPDC to perform computational tasks.
-By exploiting the quantum properties of single photons and the correlations between them, it's possible to achieve the simultaneous execution of multiple operations, offering a significant advantage over classical computing approaches.
+By exploiting the quantum properties of single photons and, correlations between the signal and idler photons, it's possible to achieve the simultaneous execution of multiple operations, offering a significant advantage over classical computing approaches.
 For example, the integration of SPDC-based single photons into optical circuits allows for the realization of highly parallelized computations, with applications that include quantum simulation, optimization, and classical data processing \cite{Knill2001,AspuruGuzik2012}.

 Here, we experimentally investigate an optical processing scheme based on the use of heralded single photons produced in SPDC, phase modulation with a spatial light modulator (SLM), and polarization-assisted phase-to-amplitude conversion.
 We perform optical integration of binary functions and compare the performance of the system for two types of SPDC spatial correlation engineering.